GraceRKimotho/aviation-project/README.md

 ### Summary

-Based on the analysis of the provided aviation accidents data, here are the key findings and actionable insights to help decide which aircraft to purchase for the new aviation division:
+From the analysis of the provided aviation accident data, here are the main findings and actionable insights to guide the decision on which aircraft to purchase for the new aviation division:
 #### Business Airplane Flights Division:

 Prioritize when considering airplanes from following manufacturers: Piper, Cessna, Cirrus.